 Affiliate Disclosure: The following blog post contains affiliate links from Amazon.
 If you click on these links and purchase any product using these links, I may earn an Amazon affiliate commission (at no extra cost to you).
-All the products I recommend in my posts are there because I believe they will help you in achieving your goals.
+All the products I recommend in my posts are there because I believe they will help you achieve your goals.

-As I mentioned in the last part of my previous blog post, on any test day you want to have an excellent performance.
+As I mentioned in the last part of my previous blog post, on any test day you want an excellent performance.
 To do this, you need to take care of yourself.
 Here I share with you 10 ways I practiced self-care in medical school:

 2. Working out-> Every once in a while I would take a pair of Earpods and hop on the treadmill or lift some weights.
 Be sure to wear a workout outfit that makes you feel confident.